 I put out a lot of content and resources to help people publish better, but also to avoid mistakes and overpaying for publishing and marketing services that don’t work.

-If you need feedback to figure out WHY your book isn’t selling and what to do about it, or to get more of the pieces right on your first book launch, my mentorship program is currently $39/month – you’ll probably get a lot of great tips and resources just from hanging out in the free group (make sure to download the free stuff in the pinned post and watch the videos in the left side menu) but I don’t have time to reply to everyone here (nearly 10K members) so I have a private group where I’m more active.
+And if you need feedback to figure out WHY your book isn’t selling and what to do about it, or to get more of the pieces right on your first book launch, I take on a limited number of private clients.
+You’ll probably get a lot of great tips and resources just from hanging out in the free group (make sure to download the free stuff in the pinned post and watch the videos in the left side menu) but I don’t have time to reply to everyone here (nearly 10K members).